richardpiazza/MiseEnPlace/README.md

 #### Convertable.swift

-The `Convertable` protocol defines the properties needed to be able to perform conversion and interpretation.
+The `Convertable` protocol defines the properties needed to be able to perform conversion and translation.

-#### Converter.swift
+An extension to the protocol offers many important methods for scaling a measurement based on it's ratio.

-The `Converter` class provides functions needed for the conversion of amounts from one system of measurement to another system of measurement.
+#### Float.swift

-This class is primarily used for the functions
+An internal extension offering fraction support and recursive calculations.

-    scale()
+#### Measurement.swift

-    convert()
+Represents a amount and unit pairing.
+A `Measurement` has several key properties and functions for tranlating human-readable strings.

-#### Interpreter.swift
+#### Ratio.swift

-The `Interpreter` class produces human-readable output from `ScaleMeasure`.
+A defined relationship between volume and mass.